 There are several prescription ED drugs, and each has potential side effects.

 The four main FDA-approved oral drugs for ED are:

 - tadalafil (Cialis)

-Although these four drugs are similar, they vary in dosage as well as how long they work for and their possible side effects.
+Different drugs vary in dose, how long they work for, and possible side effects.

 - nasal congestion